DavidHoltkamp1/adopt_dont_shop/README.md

 User Story 4, Shelter Creation

 As a visitor
-When I visit the Shelter Index page
+When I visit the Shelter Indexpro page
 Then I see a link to create a new Shelter, "New Shelter" When I click this link
 Then I am taken to '/shelters/new' where I  see a form for a new shelter